George Floyd protests in Colorado

 This is a list of George Floyd protests in Colorado, United States.

 Locations

 Alamosa

-On June 4, a protest was held in downtown Alamosa.
+On June 4, 2020, a protest was held in downtown Alamosa.
 While the protest was peaceful, before 6 p.m., a man shot someone in a truck, wounding him.
 The truck later stopped in the middle of the intersection.
 The suspect, a 27-year-old defense attorney, was a protester.

 Aspen

 Dozens of residents attended a candle-light vigil on May 30.
 Participants repeated the words "I can't breathe" for nine minutes, the length of time that Derek Chauvin's knee was on George Floyd's neck.

 On June 3, more than 100 protesters gathered at Gondola Plaza for a demonstration organized by local high school students and an Aspen area ballet dancer.

 Aurora

 On June 2, Interim Police Chief Vanessa Wilson marched with community members to Aurora's Municipal Center, where they knelt for eight minutes and 46 seconds during a peaceful protest against police brutality.

 On June 27, the Denver chapter of the Party for Socialism and Liberation organized a gathering at the Aurora Municipal Center.
 The group proceeded to block traffic on I-225, shutting it down.
 A second, student-led rally began shortly after, shutting down the intersection of Alameda and Chambers.
 After both protests, agitators continued to disrupt, specifically targeting Aurora police.

 On July 3, the Party for Socialism and Liberation again organized a gathering which drew hundreds to the intersection of Billings Street and Evergreen Avenue, directly outside the Aurora Police Department District 1 building.
 The protesters continued to chant even after nightfall and refused to leave until their demands were met.
-Around 1 am, the protestors began creating barricades to block officers from leaving the building.
+Around 1 am, the protesters began creating barricades to block officers from leaving the building.
 Tensions continued to be high until around 4:30 am when police moved in and dispersed the crowd.

 On July 25, a group of protesters demanding actions against the death of Elijah McClain blocked I-225.
 An individual drove by the crowd in a Jeep.
-A protester fired a gun at the Jeep in response and accidentally struck another protester, who is in stable condition, and grazed another.
-Aurora Police have said that they are investigating the incident.
+A protester fired a gun at the Jeep in response and accidentally struck another protester and grazed another.
 The suspect was later arrested by police.
 During a preliminary interview with police the driver stated he sped through the crowd because he was surrounded by protesters who were yelling and banging on his car.
 The driver also claimed a white pickup truck struck his vehicle.